Azodicarbonamide in Bread: ADA Uses, Bans, and Label Names

 The Chemistry Problem: What ADA Becomes in Your Bread

-The core concern with azodicarbonamide is not ADA itself — it is what ADA breaks down into when it reacts with the proteins and moisture in bread dough.
+The core concern with azodicarbonamide is not ADA itself, but what ADA breaks down into when it reacts with the proteins and moisture in bread dough.

 When ADA is added to wet flour and subjected to the heat of baking, it decomposes rapidly.
 The primary breakdown products are biurea (considered largely inert) and semicarbazide.
 This last compound is where the controversy begins.

-Semicarbazide has been classified by the International Agency for Research on Cancer (IARC) as a Group 3 substance — meaning the evidence in humans is inadequate to classify it as carcinogenic, but animal studies have raised concerns.
+Semicarbazide has been classified by the International Agency for Research on Cancer (IARC) as a Group 3 substance, meaning the evidence in humans is inadequate to classify it as carcinogenic, but animal studies have raised concerns.
 In particular, studies conducted in mice found that semicarbazide at high doses produced an increased incidence of lung tumors.
-The doses used in these studies were far higher than what humans would encounter from eating bread with trace residues of semicarbazide, and extrapolating animal findings to humans is always uncertain — but regulators in Europe and elsewhere decided the evidence was sufficient to remove ADA from approved food additives rather than wait for human data.
+The doses used in these studies were far higher than what humans would encounter from eating bread with trace residues of semicarbazide, and extrapolating animal findings to humans is always uncertain.
+Still, regulators in Europe and elsewhere decided the evidence was sufficient to remove ADA from approved food additives rather than wait for human data.

 A second breakdown product that appears in some baked goods is urethane (ethyl carbamate), a known carcinogen classified in IARC Group 2A (probably carcinogenic to humans).
 Urethane forms when semicarbazide reacts with ethanol during fermentation in products like bread made with yeast.
 European regulators cited urethane formation as a key reason to ban ADA from food use, since urethane is an established carcinogen with no safe threshold of exposure.